mukherjeesoumik/HIBERNATE/README.md

 # HIBERNATE
 HIBERNATE

+##1.
+Definition:
-Definition: Hibernate is an object-relational mapping (ORM) framework for Java applications, facilitating the mapping of Java objects to database tables.
+Hibernate is an object-relational mapping (ORM) framework for Java applications, facilitating the mapping of Java objects to database tables.

-Main Features:
+##2.Main Features:

 Automatic Table Creation: Hibernate can automatically create database tables based on Java class definitions.